salman-abedin/uniblocks/README.md

 ## Features

 -  Can be used with any status bar application
--  Periodic & Event based update
+-  Periodic & event based update
--  Extensible & Customizable
 -  Runs as fast as it gets! (hint: POSIX compliant shellscript)

+## Dependencies

+-  sed, grep, pgrep, xargs, cat, mkfifo

 ## Installation